 When manufacturing parts for critical applications, it is vital that the process chosen is not only cost-effective and allows adherence to time-to-market objectives, but is also able to adhere to extremely tight tolerances and produces accurate parts in volume with minimal wastage.
-Photochemical etching company Precision Micro was chosen by Thales Cryogenics– one of the world’s largest suppliers of electronic devices and equipment – for such an exacting manufacturing challenge, the production of flexures to be used for a cryogenic cooler in a satellite.
-This article looks at the nature of the photochemical etching process, and why it is often chosen by manufacturers of precision metal parts due to its ability to produce feature-rich, complex parts while retaining material integrity.
-The specifics of the process by which Precision Micro produced the flexures for Thales’ satellite cryogenic cooler are used to illuminate the nature of photochemical etching and its applicability across a wide range of industrial applications.
+Photo chemical etching company Precision Micro was chosen by Thales Cryogenics– one of the world’s largest suppliers of electronic devices and equipment – for such an exacting manufacturing challenge, the production of flexures to be used for a cryogenic cooler in a satellite.
+This article looks at the nature of the photo chemical etching process, and why it is often chosen by manufacturers of precision metal parts due to its ability to produce feature-rich, complex parts while retaining material integrity.

-Commonly misrepresented as merely prototyping technology, photochemical etching is in fact a versatile and increasingly sophisticated metal machining technology, with an ability to mass manufacture complex and feature-rich metal parts and components.
-Using photo-resist and etchants to chemically machine selected areas accurately, the process is characterised by retention of material properties, burr free and stress free parts with clean profiles, and no heat-affected zones.
+Commonly misrepresented as merely prototyping technology, photo chemical etching is, in fact, a versatile and increasingly sophisticated metal machining process, with an ability to mass manufacture complex and feature-rich metal parts and components.
+Using photo-resist and etchants to chemically machine selected areas accurately, the process is characterised by retention of material properties, burr-free and stress-free parts with clean profiles and no heat-affected zones.

-Coupled with the fact that photochemical etching uses easily re-iterated and low-cost digital tooling, it provides a cost-effective, highly accurate, and speedy manufacturing alternative to traditional machining technologies such as metal stamping, pressing, CNC punching, and laser and water-jet cutting.
+Coupled with the fact that photo chemical etching uses easily re-iterated and low-cost digital tooling, it provides a cost-effective, highly accurate and speedy manufacturing alternative to traditional machining technologies such as metal stamping, laser and water-jet cutting.

-Traditional machining technologies can produce less than perfect effects in metal at the cut line, often deforming the material being worked, and leaving burrs, heat-affected zones, and recast layers.
-In addition, they struggle to meet the detail resolution required in the ever smaller, more complex, and more precise metal parts that many industry sectors require.
+Traditional machining technologies can produce less than perfect effects in metal at the cut line, often deforming the material being worked and leaving burrs, heat-affected zones, and recast layers.
+In addition, they struggle to meet the detail resolution required in the ever smaller, more complex and more precise metal parts that many industry sectors require.
 There are instances – typically when an application requires multiple millions of parts and absolute precision is not a priority – when these traditional processes may be the most cost-effective.
-However, if manufacturers require runs up to a few million, and precision is key, then photochemical etching with its lower tooling costs is often by far the most economic and accurate process available.
+However, if manufacturers require runs up to a few million, and precision is key, then photo chemical etching with its lower tooling costs is often by far the most economical and accurate process available.

-It is in the manufacture of intensely complex and feature-rich precision parts that photochemical etching really finds its perfect application, as it is agnostic when it comes to shapes and unusual features in products to be manufactured.
-The nature of the process means that feature complexity is not an issue, and in many instances, photochemical etching is the only manufacturing process that can accommodate certain part geometries.
+It is in the manufacture of complex and feature-rich precision parts that photo chemical etching really finds its perfect application.
+As the component design is printed onto the sheet in a single process, feature complexity is not an issue, and in many instances, photo chemical etching is the only manufacturing process that can accommodate certain part geometries.

 Flexures for a Cryogenic Cooler